allegheny-college-cmpsc-104-Fall-2024/classDocs/README.md

 Main site on GitHub: [classDocs](https://github.com/allegheny-college-cmpsc-104-Fall-2024/classDocs)

 ## Course Policies

+## Attendance and Tokens
+Please refer to the tokens policy on the CIS department website.

 ### Statement of Community
 Allegheny students and employees are committed to creating an inclusive, respectful, and safe residential learning community.
 [Learn more](https://sites.allegheny.edu/studentsuccess/academic-honor-program/).